Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 7. This page in Stack Overflow was heavily used to help debug the players choice buttons and to get them to work with the compare and increment funcitons: https://stackoverflow.com/questions/36632749/using-onclick-with-multiple-buttons-with-javascript

-8. codepen.io/763004/pen/pPGGyP
+8. This page: codepen.io/763004/pen/pPGGyP was extensivly used as refference, inspiration and guidance for the javascript 'if -else' compare function as well as the computer choice function.
+I did use lines of code directly/indirectly from this page for the compare and comuter choice funcitons.
+This page became a 'reference point' of functionality during the process of working on my project.

 9. This page from w3schools was heavily used to help debug the vicotry and reset functions as well as and to get them to work with the compare and increment funcitons: https://www.w3schools.com/js/js_functions.asp

-10. his page from freecodecamp was heavily used to help debug the issues I was experienceing with event listeners on all functions: https://www.freecodecamp.org/news/html-button-onclick-javascript-click-event-tutorial/
+10. This page from freecodecamp was heavily used to help debug the issues I was experienceing with event listeners on all functions: https://www.freecodecamp.org/news/html-button-onclick-javascript-click-event-tutorial/